Last Christmas I made some fabulous illuminated bottle lights for my home. I loved them so much I thought why not make some DIY Halloween lights too.

 Scary Upcycled Bottle Lights For Halloween

-What makes this craft is those very affordable cork lights that you can get from either the internet or your local dollar/pound store.
-These handy little lights enable you to make DIY Halloween lights in bottles without having to drill into any glass.
+What makes this craft is those very affordable cork lights you can get from the internet or your local dollar/pound store.
+These handy little lights enable you to make DIY Halloween lights in bottles without drilling into glass.

 What You Need To Make Bottle Halloween Lights